Alberta's new premier has revealed her cabinet. Here's who is in charge of what

 Jan.
 6 panel issues subpoena to Trump, demanding he testify

 The House committee investigating the Jan.
-6 attack on the U.S. Capitol issued a subpoena Friday to Donald Trump, exercising its subpoena power against the former president who lawmakers say is the 'central cause' of a co-ordinated, multi-part effort to overturn the results of the 2020 election.
+6 attack on the U.S. Capitol formally issued its extraordinary subpoena o Donald Trump on Friday, demanding testimony from the former president who lawmakers say "personally orchestrated" a multi-part effort to overturn the results of the 2020 election.

-Federal freeze on buying, selling handguns now in effect, says public safety minister

 Canada Post hiring for hundreds of postal clerk jobs this holiday season